Safeguarding & Safety

 Support for students and parents in relation to mental and emotional well-being

-Shout (www.giveusashout.org) – Shout is a 24/7 UK crisis text service for times when people feel they need immediate support.
-Text “SHOUT” to 85258.
+Shout is a confidential 24/7 UK text service for times when people feel they need immediate support.
+It is free from all major UK networks.

-Internet matters – www.internetmatters.org provides a range of support for families to enable all family members to stay safe.
+Internet matters www.internetmatters.org provides a range of support for families to enable all family members to stay safe online.